 “Out of Concealment: Haida Female Supernatural Beings”

-‘Out of Concealment’ is the translation of the original name for Haida Gwaii, referring to Raven, the trickster taking the islands of Haida Gwaii out of concealment of the realm of the supernatural beings to share with humanity.
+‘Out of Concealment’ is the translation of the original name for Haida Gwaii, referring to Raven, the trickster, taking the islands of Haida Gwaii out of concealment of the realm of the supernatural beings to share with humanity.

 The concept of this exhibition is to convey origin and oral traditions from the Haida Nation about female supernatural beings.
 Passed on from generation to generation through oral tradition, these are important narratives that illustrate the Nation’s laws, values, customs, rituals and relationships with earthly and metaphysical realms.
 Click here to download the exhibit catalogue.

 The sharing of oral traditions and 'Story-telling' is an art form specific to Indigenous Peoples - this exhibit integrates contemporary technology and ideas to bring ancient narratives of the supernatural into a modern context.